mbahkosi/PM1-public/lab3.md

 ## Problem 1

-Write a function to reverse an array of integers.
+Write a function to reverse an array of integers starting from a given start index and a given end index.
+Note, the end index is inclusive.
 Please add your code to problem1.h and problem1.cpp, as provided.

 Function prototype:
 ```
-void reverse(int[], len);
+void reverse(int[],int,int);

 int[] a = {1,2,3};
-reverse(a, 3);
+reverse(a, 0, 2);
-The content of a should be {3,2,1}.
+//The content of a should be {3,2,1}.

+int[] a = {1,2,3};
+reverse(a, 0, 1);
+//The content of a should be {2,1,3}.
 ```

 ## Problem 2
-Write a function that performs a number of right circular rotations from index L to index R and return the value of the given index after all rotations have been performed.
+Write a function that performs a given number of right circular rotations -- each performed from index L to index R and specified as an input parameter -- and returns the value at the given index of the array, after all rotations have been performed.
 Please add your code to problem2.h and problem2.cpp as provided.

 ```
 Input : arr[] : {1, 2, 3, 4, 5}